pjtunstall/holocron/README.md

 This is the basic idea.
 Actual systems may include further subtleties.
 For example, asymemtric systems such a Diffie-Hellman use a combination of static (i.e. persistent) keys and ephemeral/session keys to ensure [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
 That is, to ensure that previous messages can't be read even if the notorious Eve gains access to Bob's static secret key.

 Now, symmetric algorithms are thought to be resistant to quantum attack, provided a reasonably large key is used.
 It's the asymmetric algorithms that are at risk.
-The current standard, widely-used public-key exchange mechanisms, such as RSA, will be vulnerable when quantum computers reacha certain size.
-In the last couple of years, a few quantum-proof key-exchange mechanisms have been proposed, but it's early days and it's possible that flaws will be found.
+The current standard, widely-used public-key exchange mechanisms, such as RSA, will be vulnerable when quantum computers reach a certain size.
+In the last couple of years, a few quantum-proof key-exchange mechanisms have been proposed, but it's early days and it could happen that flaws will be found.
 Already some supposedly quantum-proof algorithms, have been cracked with classical (non-quantum) techniques.

 Given this situation, the first attempts at quantum-proof cryptosystems have combined well-established classical algorithms with the new, hopefully post-quantum algorithms, to ensure that they're no less secure than current systems.
 I've followed this pattern too.
 My system uses RSA for the classical part of the key exchange and ML-KEM, also known as Kyber, for the post-quantum part.